Poems

 About

-She is working on her first chapbook and writes from Tennessee.
+She is completing her first chapbook and writes from Tennessee, where reading, running, and time with animals shape her practice.